Pollutants

 1.

-Properly Dispose Of Trash And Litter
+Properly Dispose Trash And Litter

 • Food wrappers or packaging